nmargari/UGV_BT_Autonomy/README.md

 - **World** — a 2D boolean grid of size `GRID_WIDTH × GRID_HEIGHT`.
 Randomly generated at startup with a configurable obstacle ratio.
 Maintains a second `inflated_grid` where obstacles are expanded by `SAFETY_MARGIN` cells in all directions, used by sensors to determine safe movement options.
 - **Robot** — holds the current position (continuous), compass heading (`Direction` enum), battery level, speed, and wall-following state.
 Movement is driven exclusively by BT action nodes.
-- **Sensors** — scans up to 8 neighboring cells within `SENSOR_RANGE` and writes results to the Blackboard every tick.
+- **Sensors** — scans up to 8 neighboring cells within `SENSOR_RANGE`, computes the Potential Fields resultant force, and writes all results to the Blackboard every tick.

 ### Blackboard